canonical/certification-docs/Self-Test_Guide.rst

-       A failure of the virtualization image precheck need not be a problem if your outside network access is good; the test script will attempt to obtain the virtualization image from a Canonical server if it is not present locally.
+       A failure of the virtualization image precheck need not be a problem if your outside network access is good; the test script will attempt to obtain the virtualization image from public mirrors if it is not present locally.

 #.
 If you're running the test via SSH, type ``screen`` on the SUT to ensure